Alert Source Discuss

 This EIP uses terminology from the EIP-3540 which introduces the EOF format.

-The new instructions and the new transaction type introduced in this EIP operate on EOF containers enabling all use cases of contract creation that legacy EVM has.
+The new instructions introduced in this EIP operate on EOF containers enabling factory contract use case that legacy EVM has.

 Specification